stuartpb/poniter/README.md

 within the scope of one of these events will scope the listener to that pointer.

-### enter
+### upenter

-The `enter` event is fired when a pointer enters an element's hit-space, either by hovering over it or touching it (the latter event being followed by a `down` event).
+The `upenter` event is fired when a pointer enters an element's hit-space, either by hovering over it or touching it (the latter event being followed by a `down` event).